-Cate McGowan’s debut collection, True Places Never Are, winner of the 2014 Moon City Press Short Fiction Award and a finalist for the Lascaux Review 2015 Short Fiction Collection Contest, introduces us to an assortment of unforgettable characters who are on a voyage through loss and salvation.
+Cate McGowan’s debut story collection, True Places Never Are (Moon City Press), winner of the Moon City Press Short Fiction Award and a finalist for the Lascaux Review Short Fiction Collection Contest, introduces us to an assortment of unforgettable characters on a voyage through loss and salvation.

-McGowan’s stories will pull you into the picture, close enough to taste the paint fresh on the canvas.
-Indeed, this book will take you to places you never dreamed you’d visit, but you won’t regret the journey.
+McGowan’s stories will pull you into the picture, close enough to taste the paint fresh upon the canvas.
+This book will take you to places you never dreamed you'd visit, but you won't regret the journey.
 Fasten your seat belt for a memorable ride.